-These acoustic guitars are not cheaply made.
-They offer good quality, and great value for their respective price tags.
+These acoustic guitars offer good quality, and great value for their respective price tags.

 Many of the guitars on this list might be considered the best acoustic guitars for beginners, but they also make an excellent choice for a backup or travel guitar for the experienced player as well.
 Worried about bringing your Martin D-16GT on a camping trip for a week?
 Why not pick up the Seagull S6 instead?

-To put it simply, these are not cheap acoustic guitars, but they are acoustic guitars for cheap.
+To put it simply, these are good acoustic guitars for cheap.

 Without further ado, I present to you….